10 Best Bike Helmets for Babies & Toddlers

 With a compact, lightweight design, easy dial-adjust system, excellent ventilation, and a built-in visor, the Kali Chakra helmet is a kid and parent favorite.
 Ventilation on the child’s Chakra is superb – twenty-one large vents allow for excellent air flow.
 At 245 grams, it’s also one of the lightest-weight helmets we’ve tested!

 To top it off, all Kali helmets come with a crash replacement guarantee.
-If a Kali helmet is damaged during a crash, Kali will swap out your damaged helmet for a new, free one.
+If a Kali helmet is damaged during a crash, Kali will swap out your damaged helmet for a new one.

 IMPORTANT NOTE ON SIZING: The Kali Chakra Child comes in two sizes – XS and S. Through our testing we found the small sizing to be inaccurate.
 Although the small is labeled as 48 cm – 54 cm, it was too big for our testers with heads smaller than 51 cm.